 An important function of Parliament is to pass legislation (laws) – indeed, the House of Representatives is often called the legislature.
-A piece of legislation before it is passed is known as a bill.
+Before it is passed, a piece of legislation is known as a bill.
 After it is passed it becomes an act of Parliament.

 Parliament deals with four kinds of legislation:

 To be passed, a bill must be ‘read’ three times in the House.
 The readings follow the formal introduction of a bill, when it is circulated to the House.
 Several days must usually elapse before the first reading to give MPs time to consider the measure.
 Each reading involves debate on the bill.
 When the debate is completed, the House votes on the bill.
 This process, which also includes consideration by a select committee, ensures that bills are rigorously examined.

 The term ‘reading’ refers to the days when bills were literally read out in the British Parliament.

 At the first reading, the MP responsible for the bill gives the reasons for its introduction.
 Then the various parties state their initial positions on it.
 At the end of the debate, the House votes on whether to ‘read the bill a first time’ and consider it further.
 If the majority vote in favour, the bill is sent to a select committee, which examines it, hears public submissions and reports to the House.
 The select committee may recommend amendments to the bill.
 The government’s financial legislation and some bills given urgency bypass select committees.

 After the select committee has reported, the bill has its second reading.
 This debate concerns whether Parliament should adopt the bill in principle, and is the main debate on the bill.